Harold Castro Player Props: Rockies vs. Mets

 Harold Castro At The Plate

-- In 29 games played this season, he has not hit a home run.
+- He has not hit a long ball in his 30 games this season.

-- Castro has an RBI in nine of 29 games this year, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in one contest.
+- Castro has driven in a run in nine games this season (30.0%), including five games with more than one RBI (16.7%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once eight times this season (27.6%), including one multi-run game.
+- He has scored at least one run nine times this year (30.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.